ilya-ostapov/Portfolio/README.md

 # Portfolio
-Portfolio of my work an pet projects
+Portfolio of my work and pet projects